John de Ponz

-John de Ponz, also called John de Ponte, John Savan, or John of Bridgwater (c.1248-1307) was an English-born administrator, lawyer and judge in the reign of King Edward I. He served in the Royal Household for several years before moving to Ireland, where he practised in the Royal Courts as the King's Serjeant-at-law (Ireland).
+John de Ponz, also called John de Ponte, John Savan, or John of Bridgwater (c.1248–1307) was an English-born administrator, lawyer and judge in the reign of King Edward I. He served in the Royal Household in England for several years before moving to Ireland, where he practised in the Royal Courts as the King's Serjeant-at-law (Ireland).
 He later served as a justice in eyre (itinerant justice), and then as a justice of the Court of Common Pleas (Ireland).
-He was clearly a gifted lawyer, but as a judge, he was accused of acting unjustly.
+He was a gifted lawyer, but as a judge was accused of acting unjustly.
+A case he heard in Kilkenny in 1302 can be seen as a precursor of the Kilkenny Witchcraft Trials of 1324, and involved several of the main actors in the Trials.

 Family

-He was born in or shortly before 1248 in Bridgwater, Somerset (hence a common version of his surname, which translates as "John of the Bridge").
+He was born in or shortly before 1248 in Bridgwater, Somerset (hence the de Ponz/Ponte version of his surname, which translates as "John of the Bridge").
 He later owned property in the town.
 His father's name is unknown, but he had at least two brothers, Henry and Roger.
-Roger was a clerk to Thomas Weyland, the English Chief Justice of the Common Pleas: soon after Weyland's downfall and exile in 1289/90, Roger took up employment in Ireland on the staff of the Justiciar of Ireland, William de Vesci.
+Roger was a clerk to Thomas Weyland, the English Chief Justice of the Common Pleas: soon after Weyland's removal from office for maladministration and his resulting exile in 1289/90, Roger took up employment in Ireland on the staff of the Justiciar of Ireland, William de Vesci.

-Career
+Early career

-John was in the entourage of the future King Edward I of England in 1269–70, and in about 1372 he joined the household of Edward's first Queen, Eleanor of Castile, whom he served for many years in several capacities, including deputy steward of the Queen's household and Constable of Leeds Castle, Kent, which the Queen bought in 1378.
+John was in the entourage of the future King Edward I of England in 1269–70.
+In about 1372 he joined the household of Edward's first Queen, Eleanor of Castile, whom he served for many years in several capacities, including deputy steward of the Queen's household and Constable of Leeds Castle, Kent, which the Queen bought in 1378.
+A writ dated 1287 for a debt of 24 marks owed by John of Arden, of Kent, to John de Ponz as Constable of Leeds is in the National Archives.

+In Ireland

 It may have been the Queen's death in November 1290 which prompted him to join his brother Roger in Ireland the following year.
+He was clearly a qualified lawyer, though no details of his legal education survive.
 He became King's Serjeant in 1292, and was unusual in acting for the Crown only, whereas most Serjeants, like his contemporary William of Bardfield, also took private clients.
-His lack of a private income no doubt explains why his salary was fixed at 20 marks a year, twice that of the other Serjeants.
+His lack of a private income probably explains why his salary was fixed at 20 marks a year, twice that of the other Serjeants.
 His workload was alleviated by the appointment of John de Neville as an extra Serjeant in 1295.
 Hart argues that his career shows him to have been a lawyer of considerable talent.
 This is reflected in the fact that he was the most active royal attorney in pleading cases before the Justiciar's Court.
 He was also licensed to appear before the Court of Common Pleas (Ireland) and the Court of Exchequer (Ireland).